Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 The Big Bang model, unlike other popular models, does not follow any specific set of guidelines.

-You’ll be able to jump right into development when you follow this model but it’s a gamble as to whether or not you’ll please your clients.
+You’ll be able to jump right into development when you follow this mode, but it’s a gamble as to whether or not you’ll please your clients.

 V-shaped model

-Like the waterfall model, this model goes from one phase to the next immediately after each phase is completed.
+Like the waterfall model, this model transitions directly from one phase to the next upon completion of each phase.

 However, the V-shaped model is characterized by a period of testing that takes place at each development phase.